StackHawk

 }

 A middleware intercepts every request.
 During execution, it inspects its request headers, handles preflight requests itself, and adds the necessary response headers that the browser expects.
 In other words, it handles everything you need to grant third-party access.
-The advantage of the middleware is that you can configure CORS at a single place in your code.
-Hence, you don’t have to worry about it in every route.
+The advantage of the middleware is that you can configure CORS in a single place in your code.
+Hence, you don’t have to worry about it on every route.

 Which of Your Routes Need Third-Party Origin Access?